-Schedule a ConversationIf you’re interested in learning about our K-12 Math-U-See program, you can schedule a conversation with a placement specialist.
+Schedule a ConversationIf you’re interested in learning about our K-12 Math-U-See program, you can contact us at the link below.

 Hello ladies and gentlemen.
 My name is Gretchen Roe, and it’s my pleasure to welcome you to this presentation of the secret to why your child may struggle with math.
 I’m delighted to have the opportunity to share some insights with you, to talk about some learning research, and to most importantly share with you an avenue of perhaps being able to remediate your child and solve the mathematical struggles that may be occurring in your home.